Customers Also Bought

 What are Moleskin Rolls?

-Moleskin padding is a professional-grade First Aid skin protectant that creates a buffer between the skin and other objects, such as shoes, braces, or casts.
+Moleskin padding is a professional-grade first aid skin protectant that creates a buffer between the skin and other objects, such as shoes, braces, or casts.
 By preventing friction, pressure, and skin irritation, this type of padding can deter the development of chafing-related problems such as blisters, calluses, and corns.
-It is a great option for especially active users.
-For example, some users may have a problem pair of shoes or new shoes, such as ballet slippers, cleats, or hiking boots, that leave blisters every time they are worn.
-These users may want to use this product as a preventative measure to guard against future injury.
+It is a great option especially for active users.
+For example, some users may have a pair of problem shoes or brand new shoes, such as ballet slippers, cleats, or hiking boots, that leave blisters every time they are worn.
+These users may want to use this product as a preventative measure to guard against future injuries.